AdaCore/gnatdashboard/docs/source/user-manual/execute_driver.rst

 :command:`--incremental`, |GNAThub| retains any previous database (instead of clearing it).
-The |GNAThub| database is intended to represent the results of analysis tools on one single project, so you need pass the same projects to all invocations of gnathubn with the :command:`--incremental` switch.
+The |GNAThub| database is intended to represent the results of analysis tools on one single project, so you need pass the same projects to all invocations of `gnathub` with the :command:`--incremental` switch.

 :command:`--dry-run` (short option :command:`-n`)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^